ethereum/solidity-blog/_posts/2020-05-29-Sourcify-Towards-Safer-Contract-Interaction-for-Humans.md

 Ethereum Natural Language Specification Format which describes functions, return values etc. in a friendly way.
 1. Publishing the dapp’s source code and its metadata to a decentralized network.

-## Meet Sourcify, a decentralized automated contract verifying service
+## Meet Sourcify, a decentralized automated contract verifying service 📝🔍✔️

-Sourcify tries to make the process of source verification (step 2 in the list above) easy for you.
+Sourcify tries to make the process of source verification (step 2 in the list above) easy and transparent.
 There are different ways how you can make use of the tool.

 You can either...